 – Anodize finish from clear to dark bronze

-Yes, in SF Bay Area, Seattle and in Southern California we have BŌK certified installers.
+Yes, in SF Bay Area, Seattle and in Southern California we have BŌK preferred installers.

 Our products are very easy to install.
-We can work with your installer or miscellaneous metal team by walking them through the install methods via video call or conference call.
+We can work with your installer or miscellaneous metal team by walking them through the installation methods via video call or conference call.
+See installation videos found on each product type page.

 Due to our large pattern library, we don’t stock samples of every pattern.
 Please inquire about a pattern you like and we can propose a similar one we have in stock.